 We are finishing strong with our month long Science Celebration.
 Today Tatiana from The Musings of Mum is sharing a great hands-on exploration of the conductivity of liquids.
 Don’t let that intimidate you.
 The kids get to use a buzzer- how fun is that?
-Keep reading for instructions for a conductivity experiment.
+Keep reading for instructions for a salt water conductivity experiment.

 My high school science class memories have absolutely nothing to do with science.
 Both my biology and chemistry teachers were known for incessant lectures and assigning endless research.
 Therefore I often caught up on sleep (yes, I know that’s bad) and occasionally caught up on homework during this time.

 I’m a visual and kinesthetic learner, doing, is crucial when I’m learning something new.
 I’m sad to say that since we hardly ever did any hands-on learning, science class was the last place I wanted to be.

-As a homeschool mom, I look back on high school science class, and I want to a) kick myself on the behind for napping in class, and b) make it a point to make science fun and relevant for my girls.
+I look back on high school science class, and I want to a) kick myself on the behind for napping in class, and b) make it a point to make science fun and relevant for my students.

-Earlier this year we learned about the electrical conductivity properties of salt water.
+Earlier this year the kids that salt water does conduct electricity.
 Electricity and water are not two things you typically want to pair-up; however adding salt to the mix makes this experiment interesting.

 Before seeing how it all works, let’s learn a little more about electricity and salt water.

 What is Electricity?

 Electricity is a form of energy resulting from the existence of charged particles (such as electrons or protons), either statically as an accumulation of charge or dynamically as a current.
 The following video does a great job of explaining how it works.